PJDude/librer/README.md

 ## Technical information
 Record in librer is the result of a single scan operation and is shown as one of many top nodes in the main tree window.
 Contains a directory tree with collected custom data and CRC data.
 It is stored as a single .dat file in librer database directory.
 Its internal format is optimized for security, fast initial access and maximum compression (just check :)) Every section is a python data structure serialized by [pickle](https://docs.python.org/3/library/pickle.html) and compressed separately by [Zstandard](https://pypi.org/project/zstandard/) algorithm.
 The record file, once saved, is never modified afterward.
 It can only be deleted upon request or exported.
-All record files are independent of each other.
+All record files are independent of each other.Fuzzy matching is implemented using the SequenceMatcher function provided by the [difflib](https://docs.python.org/3/library/difflib.html) package.

 ###### Manual build (linux):
 ```